Axis (film): Background

-Having worked together in 2015 to produce the Gaelic language short film Ar Scath le Cheile, written by and starring Hughes and directed by Tyler, the pair decided to collaborate on a full feature length film, with Hughes again writing and starring, Tyler directing and both of them acting as producer.
+Having worked together in 2015 to produce the Irish language short film Ar Scáth le Chéile, written by and starring Hughes and directed by Tyler, the pair decided to collaborate on a full feature length film, with Hughes again writing and starring, Tyler directing and both of them acting as producer.

 Kickstarter Campaign

 Tyler launched a Kickstarter campaign in April 2016.
 Part of her motivation for using Kickstarter as a means to raise funds for the project was the limited time scale she had available.
 With a short break available in her schedule in 2016, Tyler wished to bypass the lengthy process of studio funding, and get her project moving as quickly as possible.
 The campaign initially aimed to raise $150 000 in order to greenlight the project, secure cast and crew and begin the ADR process, which would enable Tyler to approach additional funding sources for assistance.
 Overall, the campaign raised over $193 000.